blaenk/site/input/notes/distributed-systems.markdown

 Leveled compaction works by splitting up the key range into smaller SSTables, with older moved into separate "levels," allowing compaction to proceed more incrementally and use less disk space.

 RocksDB and LevelDB use leveled compaction, which is the source of the latter's name.
 HBase uses size-tiered compaction, and Cassandra supports both.

+## B-Trees

+B-Trees are balanced trees which allow efficient key-value lookups and range queries.

+B-Trees break data into fixed-size blocks, also called pages, traditionally 4 KB in size, and read/write a page at a time.
+Pages are identified with an address or location, allowing pages to refer to each other.
+Leaf pages are at the bottom of the tree and they contain the values themselves or references to pages where the values can be found.

+Unlike LSM-trees which only ever append writes and never modify files in-place, B-Trees modify pages in-place by overwriting them with new data, preserving all references to the page.

+Since some B-Tree operations require overwriting multiple pages, such as due to splitting a page, crashes can leave the B-Tree in a corrupted state, such as with orphan pages which have no parent.
+This is often mitigated by an on-disk _write-ahead log_ (WAL), aka redo log, which is an append-only file to which every modification is written to _before_ it is applied to the tree pages.
+The database can then recover from a crash by replaying the modifications back to a consistent state.

+Instead of overwriting pages and maintaining a WAL, some databases such as LMDB use a copy-on-write strategy, so that pages are copied, modified, and written to a different location, then the parents are also copied and modified with the pointers updated to point to the new page [^persistent_data_structures].
+This strategy also works well with concurrency.

+[^persistent_data_structures]: This reminds me of persistent data structures.

+Careful concurrency control is required to coordinate the in-plage modification of pages from multiple threads, otherwise a certain thread may see the tree in an inconsistent state.
+This is often accomplished with _latches_ (light-weight locks).

+Pages can save space by abbreviating keys, storing just enough information to act as boundaries between key ranges, allowing a tree to have a higher branch factor and thus fewer levels.
+This optimization was originally part of a B+ Tree, but the optimization is now very commonplace.

+Many B-Tree implementations try to lay out a tree so that leaf pages appear in sequential order in order to optimize scans over a large part of a key range in sorted order.
+This layout is difficult to maintain as the tree grows.

+Many B-Tree implementations add pointers to leaf pages referencing sibling pages to optimize scanning keys in order without having to traverse back through parent pages.

+Fractal Trees are B-Tree variants which borrow log-structured ideas to reduce disk seeks.